USACE-NSI/nsi-generator/docs/workflow.md

 ## create consolidated footprint dataset
 Multiple input footprint data sources may exist, the input footprint datasets are consolidated to the Footprint dataset that represents the best footprint for each structure across the dataset.

-## distribute population
-The census data and the LEHD data work together to generate a base population dataset.
-This is amended ultimately with the fortified parcel data that has population characteristics on the per parcel dataset leveraging things like schools, hospitals and prisons.

 ## fortify parcel data
 The input parcel data is joined with auxiliary datasets like schools and prisons and hospitals to assign the appropriate information into the parcel dataset including an optional point geometry representing the point location and various population and type characteristics.